jamparke/eslint-config-airbnb-setup/README.md

- # Eslint, Prettier, & AirBnB Rules for React projects Guide
+# Guide for Eslint, Prettier, & AirBnB Rules for Create-react-app projects

 ## 1. Install the correct versions of each package, which are listed by the command: